kimm00/WP_Portfolio/README.md

-# 🌐 HOA02: JavaScript Interactivity & Dynamic Content
+# 🌐 JavaScript Interactivity & Dynamic Content

 Welcome to my enhanced portfolio!
-This project is part of the **HOA02 assignment** for the Web Programming course, and it builds upon the static portfolio from Assignment 1 by adding **JavaScript-powered interactivity** and **responsive design**.
+This project is part of the **assignment** for the Web Programming course, and it builds upon the static portfolio from Assignment 1 by adding **JavaScript-powered interactivity** and **responsive design**.

 ---